 A number of different PLOT3D formats are supported by EnSight.
-For a complete description, see "How To Read PLOT3D Data" (Help > How To Manual ...) or "Reading PLOT3D Data Files" (Hep > User Manual ...).
+For a complete description, see How To Read Data (Help > How To Manual ...) or PLOT3D Reader in Chapter 2 of the User Manual (Help > User Manual ...).
 EnSight scans the PLOT3D files to determine which format is being used.
 In most instances this results in the correct settings but it may, however, be necessary to specify in the Data Part Loader if the PLOT3D files are iblanked, if they are ASCII, Fortran Binary or C Binary format, if multiple zones (blocks) are present and if the model is 2D or 3D.
 Upon making the appropriate settings, the files are read by selecting "Read Specified File":